NinaNorby/NinaNorby/README.md

 # Hi there!
-My Name is Nina and I'm studying at Nackademin to become a Frontend Developer :)
+My name is Nina and I'm studying at Nackademin to become a Frontend Developer :)